 - Provide effective individual and group therapy.

-- Coordinate Person-Centered Planning.
-In doing so, attends total spectrum of the individual’s needs, including but not necessarily limited to, housing, family relationships, social activities, education, finance, employment, health (including special needs), recreation, mobility, protective services and documents as appropriate
+- Coordinate youth guided, family driven treatment planning.
+In doing so, attends total spectrum of the individual’s needs, including but not necessarily limited to, housing, family relationships, social activities, education, finance, employment, health (including special needs), recreation, mobility, protective services and documents as appropriate.

 - Request, when necessary, review of the individual program plan by the individual’s interdisciplinary team.